Michaelangel007/easing/README.md

  * `<screen width/2, screen height/2, 0.0>` (in pixels),

-OR

-in normalized coordinates:
+OR, in normalized coordinates:

- *`<0.5, 0.5>` -- basically half the width, and half the height.
+ * `<0.5, 0.5>` -- basically half the width, and half the height.

 Getting back to our normalized time value `p`: